50 Easy Home Hacks That Will Instantly Improve Your Life

 This trick will make that hard-to-clean grime on your pans a thing of the past.
 "Dust the surface with baking soda, fill the pan with water, and put it on the stove to simmer," says Harriet Jones, cleaning and maintenance supervisor from Go Cleaners in the United Kingdom.
 Just let the water simmer for a few minutes, turn off the stove, and then scrub it with the brush or sponge of your choice once the water is a bit cooler.

-Baking soda can also clean the inside of your oven!
+Use baking soda to clean the inside of your oven

 You don't need to use noxious cleaners and high heat to get your oven clean.
 Stan Atanasov, a home cleaning expert at Paul's Cleaning Melbourne, recommends making a paste of baking soda and water and spreading it across the interior of your oven, then letting it sit for 30 minutes.
 You can then wipe away the paste—and the gunk beneath it—with a damp cloth.
 Anything left over can be easily removed with a bit of white vinegar in a spray bottle.